Primary Navigation Mobile

 Overview

 Once upon a time, not so long ago, Cupra was the performance trim level for SEAT cars.
-Now Cupra is a standalone brand, although much of its product line is still based on SEAT models.
-This Cupra Ateca, for example, is a rebadged version of SEAT Ateca with a more aggressive appearance – which also means it’s related to some of the best SUVs on sale.
-It shares an underlying platform and components with the Skoda Karoq and Volkswagen Tiguan, for example.
+Now, Cupra is a standalone brand, although some of its cars are still based on SEAT models.
+Like this one.

-However, Cupra has now expanded the range with the introduction of 150hp 1.5-litre TSI and 190hp 2.0-litre TSI turbo petrol engines.
-Meaning those who look for show more than go – or perhaps simply don’t have the budget for a 300hp car – can now enjoy this Ateca’s distinctive styling.
+Or at least it did when it was first introduced in 2018.
+Since then, Cupra has expanded the car’s line-up to include the less powerful 150hp 1.5-litre TSI and 190hp 2.0-litre TSI turbo petrol engines from the standard SEAT Ateca range.
+That means those buyers who are looking for show more than go – or who perhaps can’t afford to run a 300hp car – can enjoy the Cupra Ateca’s styling.
 The 1.5-litre model is front-wheel drive only, which helps keep costs down, too.

-Regardless, the Cupra Ateca is fighting for attention in a crowded marketplace.
-The in-house rivals now range from regular versions of the family SUVs listed above through to the Audi SQ2 and VW Tiguan R – which both use the same 300hp engine.
-Other sporty alternatives include Jaguar E-Pace and Range Rover Evoque, as well as the BMW X2.
-Less obviously exciting but high quality competition comes from the Hyundai Tucson and Kia Sportage.
+But the Cupra Ateca is fighting for attention in a crowded marketplace – and it’s starting to show its age.
+In-house competition comes from the similarly ancient Audi SQ2, while external candidates include the BMW X2, Jaguar E-Pace and Range Rover Evoque.
+Less obviously exciting but high quality competition also comes from the Hyundai Tucson and Kia Sportage.

-Still, the Cupra Ateca is keenly priced in comparison and comes generously equipped.
-All versions come with LED headlights, Apple CarPlay, Android Auto, a selection of driving modes, dual-zone climate control, and large alloy wheels – to highlight just a few items.
+Ignoring how it’s showing its years, the Cupra Ateca is keenly priced in comparison and comes generously equipped.
+All versions are fitted with LED headlights, Apple CarPlay, Android Auto, a range of driving modes, dual-zone climate control and large alloy wheels – to highlight just a few items.

-Keep reading for full Parkers verdict on the Cupra Ateca, as we take a closer look at practicality, performance, running costs and safety over the following few pages.
+Keep reading for full Parkers verdict on the Cupra Ateca, as we take a closer look at its practicality, performance, running costs and safety over the following few pages.
+We’ll then offer our final verdict on the car – and if you’d like to learn more about how we arrived at it, check out our how we test cars explainer page.